 If done successfully, you will be the organizer of any event you book via Robin apps instead of needing an invite from the booking account.
 Keep in mind that impromptu meetings booked from room displays will always be from the booking account for security reasons because we can't reliably determine who physically presses the button.

-This guide assume you're using resource calendars.
+This guide assumes you're using resource calendars.

 How to set permissions for user impersonation